vpendo/HTML-CSS-Group12/README.md

 # HTML-CSS-Group12
-This repository demonstrates a clone of Welcome to the Alu_Connekt_Hub website clone with Pure Html and css this repostory is to connect Alu_Connekt_Hub with each other and with the wider community through events, professional development opportunities, and a platform to showcase their talents and achievements and its easy to understand the codes used.
+This repository demonstrates a clone of Welcome to the Alu_Connekt_Hub website clone with Pure HTML and CSS.
+This repository connects Alu_Connekt_Hub and the broader community through events, professional development opportunities, and a platform to showcase their talents and achievements, and it's easy to understand the codes used.

 ## authors
 **Lesly Ndayizeye**